MurrayJack/obsidian-do-more-things/README.md

 ## License

-The Things3 Today Plugin is released under the MIT LICENSE.
+The Do More Things Plugin is released under the MIT LICENSE.
 For more information, please check the LICENSE file.